On symmetric intersecting families: Introduction

+It turns out that problem of determining the function $g(\cdot)$ is intimately connected to some longstanding open problems in group theory and additive number theory.
+It is not hard to show, as we shall see, that $g(n) \ge \sqrt{n}$ for all $n \in \N$.
+It is then natural to ask whether this bound is asymptotically tight, and this prompts us to raise the following question. \begin{question} Is it true that $g(n) = (1+o(1))\sqrt{n}$ for all $n \in \mathbb{N}$? \end{question} While we are able to show that the estimate in Question~\ref{qn:threshold} holds along various (arithmetically special) sequences of positive integers, we are unfortunately unable to settle this question entirely.

-This paper is organised as follows.
+The remainder of this paper is organised as follows.
 We give the proof of Theorem~\ref{thm:main} in Section~\ref{s:proof}.
-In Section~\ref{s:cons}, we describe a way to construct large symmetric intersecting families in the regime where $k$ is comparable to $n$ and deduce Proposition~\ref{prop:tight}.
-In Section~\ref{s:smallk}, we study some questions about the existence of nonempty, symmetric intersecting families and we describe various constructions of such families in the regime where $k$ is comparable to $\sqrt{n}$.
+In Section~\ref{s:cons}, we describe a combinatorial approach to constructing large symmetric intersecting families in the regime where $k$ is comparable to $n$, and deduce Theorem~\ref{prop:tight} as a consequence.
+In Section~\ref{s:smallk}, we turn to the regime where $k$ is comparable to $\sqrt{n}$, and describe various algebraic constructions of symmetric intersecting families in this regime.
 We finally conclude in Section~\ref{s:conc} with a discussion of some open problems and related work.